Basic Biblical Principles 1

 The New Testament adds these things:

 1) We are to worship with reverence and awe.
-(Hebrews 12:28) and
+(Hebrews 12:28)

 2)We are to worship in spirit and truth.
 (John 4:24)